RonAaron61/MyEIT-V1.1/README.md

 <img src="assets/image/Thorax_2.png" width=900></img>

-another example is when the data is in good numbers, using 50kHz sine wave.
+another example is when the data is in good numbers, using a 50kHz sine wave.

 https://github.com/RonAaron61/MyEIT-V1.1/assets/105662575/0e5fefc8-61db-4f4e-9c7e-a2b2d6b81bc3

-as for now, it is not clear what caused this, as I'm not able to analyze the data because my Oscilloscope is currently not accessible.
-Also, I'm not really sure if it's just a coincidence that it shows two objects or it's a real image of lungs.
+As for now, it is not clear what caused this, as I'm not able to analyze the data because my Oscilloscope is currently not accessible.
+Also, I'm not really sure if it's just a coincidence that it shows two objects or it's a real image of lungs, because it doesn't show much difference when inhaling and exhaling.

 ---